UX research methods: key factors for product managers to consider

 Once you’ve gathered raw data, this phase focuses on organizing findings to define your target users and product goals.

-- Personas: Create semi-fictional user profiles based on research data.
-For instance, a streaming service might develop personas like "Tech-Savvy Millennials" to guide feature prioritization.
+- Personas: Create semi-fictional user profiles based on research data to represent different segments of the user journey.
+For instance, a streaming service might develop personas like “Tech-Savvy Millennials” to guide feature prioritization.

 - Tips for success: Base personas on real data, not assumptions.
 Update them regularly to reflect evolving user needs.